 As you read these words, fungi are changing the way that life happens, as they have done for more than a billion years.
 They are eating rock, making soil, digesting pollutants, nourishing plants, surviving in space, producing food, and making medicines.
 Medicinal mushrooms are a type of fungi that are highly nutritious and have a wide variety of health benefits.

 They have been used since ancient times for their medicinal properties and are still commonly used today.
-Many medicinal mushrooms and fungi boost the immune system, are filled with antioxidants, help treat and prevent cancer, and much more.
+Many fungi boost the immune system, are filled with antioxidants, help treat and prevent cancer, and much more.

 What Are Medicinal Mushrooms?

 Mushrooms are macroscopic fungi, meaning they are visible to the naked eye.
 These mushrooms can be highly beneficial to overall health.
 They are often anti-cancer, filled with antioxidants, and beneficial to the immune system.

 Mushrooms may have immune-stimulating and prebiotic properties.
 They make for an excellent source of fiber, protein, selenium, potassium, and vitamins B1, B2, B12, C, D, and E.

 Best Way to Take Mushrooms

 Of the estimated 14,000 to 22,000 known mushroom species, about 35 to 45 are safe to eat.
 Twenty to thirty of these species are grown and cultivated, while fifteen species are typically foraged for.